themespell/ts-team-member/README.txt

 = Does the plugin support live editing? =

 Yes, the plugin includes a live editing feature, allowing you to see real-time changes as you customize your team showcase.

+= Where can I find the source code? =

+The plugin is open source and available on GitHub at [https://github.com/themespell/ts-team-member](https://github.com/themespell/ts-team-member).

 == External Services ==